-Every year the CCHS DECA students have competed at the DECA International Career Development Conference, winning numerous top ten awards.
-There are 140 members in the chapter, with about 35 students competing each year.
-Marketing related classes taught at CCHS are Introduction to Business, Business Marketing, Entrepreneurship, Business Management I and II (college credit class).
+Each year the Campbell County High School (CCHS) DECA students have competed at the DECA International Career Development Conference and have won numerous top ten awards.
+Business/Marketing related classes taught at CCHS are Introduction to Business, Marketing & Entrepreneurship, Accounting I & II, and Money 101(Personal Finance).

 Central High DECA has been around as long as DECA has been in Wyoming.
 The school store for Central DECA is called “Central Station” and if you visit you’ll find a huge variety of merchandise including food, spirit items and clothing.
 Members of Central DECA also sell merchandise at school sporting events.
 Each year the members select a different charity project – this year they will support the Make A Wish Foundation.
 Central DECA is also involved in the Halloween Boo Fest which provides a safe environment for kids on Halloween.
 They continue their involvement with youth through the Buddy Program in which they are matched up with grade schoolers for a variety of activities.

 As if all this (and competing at the state and national level) doesn’t keep them busy enough, Central DECA members are treated to Mystery Trips, Holiday Parties and DECA Fun Nights… never a dull moment!
 View website.

 Chapter Advisor Lori Meredith has been a DECA advisor since 1991.
 She was Vice President of DECA when she was in high school, and a State Officer in Delta Epsilon Chi in college.
 Mrs. Meredith has a degree in Marketing Education from the University of Wyoming and a Master’s in Teaching from Grand Canyon University.